open-ev-data/open-ev-data-dataset/scripts/release/README.md

 ## Overview

-These scripts generate multiple dataset formats using the `ev-etl` tool from the API repository and publish them as release assets along with a PostgreSQL Docker image.
+These scripts generate multiple dataset formats using the `ev-etl` binary from the API repository and publish them as release assets along with a PostgreSQL Docker image.

 ## Scripts